swagger-api/swagger-parser/README.md

 </repositories>
 ```

-To add legacy swagger parsing support, add the legacy module:
+To add legacy swagger parsing support, add the legacy module.
+Since it depends on `swagger-parser`, you don't need to include both:
 ```xml
 <dependency>
   <groupId>com.wordnik</groupId>